THARAK-RAM1/kops-kubernetes-cluster/README.md

 ```
 kubectl get svc -A
 ```
-Now you can access the required service with it's <loadbalancer ip>:<port>
+Now you can access the required service with it's loadbalancer ip:port